NLP in Driverless AI

 NLP Expert Settings

 A number of configurable settings are available for NLP in Driverless AI.
-For more information, refer to NLP Settings in the Expert Settings topic.
+For more information, refer to nlp-settings in the Expert Settings topic.
 Also see nlp model and nlp transformer in pipeline building recipes under experiment settings.

 NLP Expert Settings